 I mean, who would forget Kathleen putting up Christmas lights by her shop’s window display (“Meanwhile, I’m going to put up more twinkling lights“), or when they had a “first date” at Cafe Lola?
 Uhm, not me.

 What inspires me

-Everytime I watch this movie I feel like wanting to put up my own shop around a corner somewhere!
+Every time I watch this movie I feel like wanting to put up my own shop around a corner somewhere!
 (Tell me you feel the same way.)
 What Kathleen went through as a small business owner, competing against big “theme park, multi-level, homogenize-the-world mochaccino land” brands, is something that’s even more relevant to us these days.
-The love story is the icing on the cake, but Kathleen’s journey as a passionate, book-loving, female shop owner living in New York City (who occassionally logged in online chatrooms), is everything in this movie.
+The love story is the icing on the cake, but Kathleen’s journey as a passionate, book-loving, female shop owner living in New York City (who occasionally logged on online chatrooms), is everything in this movie.

-As Frank so eloquently typed in his typewriter, she was “a lone reed, standing tall, waving boldly in the corrupt sands of commerce.”
-(I am seriously typing these lines from memory.)
+As Frank so eloquently typed on his typewriter, she was “a lone reed, standing tall, waving boldly in the corrupt sands of commerce.”
+(I am seriously typing these lines from memory, you guys.)
 She sold children’s books not only to make a living but also because it was her passion.

-You’ve Got Mail is a classic, and yes, it just has to be #1 on my list.
+You’ve Got Mail is a classic, and yes, it just had to be #1 on my list.

 These first two movies are probably my most favorite romantic comedies of all time (is it just me or rom coms are really better in the late 90s to early 2000s?).

 The movie started during a busy holiday season, where Sarah Thomas (Kate Beckinsale) and Jonathan Trager (John Cusack) met in the middle of a jampacked Bloomingdale’s.
 And Y’all know that the story ended a year later, on a cold December night at the Wollman Rink in Central Park.